A Holistic Survey of Wireless Multipath Video Streaming

 \section{Historical Overview of Video Streaming}

 { }

-{This section provides a general picture of video streaming development as presented by the timeline and milestones in Figure~\ref{fig:videoStreamingProtocols}.
-Interested readers are referred to~\cite{yuste2015understanding} for a deeper review of different MPEG standards.}
+This section provides a general picture of video streaming development as presented by the timeline and milestones in Figure~\ref{fig:videoStreamingProtocols}.
+Interested readers are referred to~\cite{yuste2015understanding} for a deeper review of different MPEG standards.

-The first widely used video streaming protocol is the Real-time Transport Protocol (RTP)~\cite{Schulzrinne1992}, which was initially released in 1992 by IETF.
+The first widely used video streaming protocol is the Real-time Transport Protocol~(RTP)~\cite{Schulzrinne1992}, which was initially released in 1992 by IETF.
 It is a UDP-based protocol used for unidirectional real-time video streaming.
-The advantage of this protocol is that it has very low overhead and works well in managing IP networks.
-However, RTP has also some disadvantages.
-For example, it requires a payload format for each media type or codec~\cite{lim2014new}, suffers from lack of multiplexing and has limited support for non-real-time video.
-Another disadvantage of RTP is that many CDNs do not support it because the server must manage a separate streaming session for each client, turning large-scale deployment more resource intensive.
+RTP has very low overhead and works well in managing IP networks.
+However, it requires a payload format for each media type or codec~\cite{lim2014new}, suffers from lack of multiplexing and has limited support for non-real-time video.
+Another disadvantage of RTP is that many Content Delivery Networks~(CDNs)\nomenclature{CDN}{Content Delivery Networks} do not support it because the server must manage a separate streaming session for each client, turning large-scale deployment more resource intensive.
 Moreover, RTP cannot traverse firewalls and is connectionless.
 Therefore, RTP is generally employed for private managed networks where the number of packet losses is small, such as pay-TV cable networks.
 More technical details on RTP will be provided in Section~\ref{sec: Application Layer Approaches}.